best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * In general the titles of tables should include a description of the data and the geography it applies to, for example: ‘Number and percentage of people aged 16 to 64 in each labour market activity group, UK'

 ### Where to place and how to tag titles
-To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) the worksheet title should be in Cell A1 and should be marked up as Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
-This 'marks up' the heading and helps users of assistive technology navigate around the spreadsheet.
+To meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) the worksheet title should be in Cell A1 and should be marked up as Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
+This 'marks up' the heading which helps users of assistive technology navigate around the spreadsheet.

 ### Formatting cells tagged as headings
-The default formatting for headings is not accessible.
+The Excel default formatting for headings is not accessible.
 We advise you to modify the default formatting rather than to simply edit the text colour and cell borders as this is better for accessibility.
-See the 'Colour and formatting' section for more information.
+See the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information.

 #### How to modify the default formatting of headings
-* Select the cell the heading text is in
+1. Select the cell the heading text is in
-* Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon
+2. Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon
-* Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1')
+3. Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1')
-* Right click and select 'Modify'
+4. Right click and select 'Modify'
-* Select 'Format'
+5. Select 'Format'
-* Make sure you choose a sans serif font and at least size 12 (although for headings we would suggest going a bit larger)
+6. Make sure you choose a sans serif font and at least size 12 (although for headings we would suggest a slightly larger font)
-* Make sure you select the 'automatic' colour setting (see the section on 'Colour and formatting' for more information on why this is important)
+7. Make sure you select the 'automatic' colour setting (see the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information on why this is important)
-* We would also suggest you go to 'Borders' and select 'None' as underlined text can be hard to read for people with low vision or dyslexia
+8. We would also suggest you go to 'Borders' and select 'None' as underlined text can be hard to read for people with low vision or dyslexia

 Note: these instructions may differ for different versions of Excel

 ## Metadata worksheets
-It is best practice to include worksheets with information about the data (metadata).
+It is best practice for spreadsheets inteded for people to open, read and analyse, to include worksheets with information about the data (metadata).

 ### Cover sheet

 If your data is simple and there is only one table in your spreadsheet, you might not need a cover sheet.
 However, they are generally useful in most circumstances.

-You should use your cover sheet to provide key information about the data in the spreadsheet.

 #### Information to include on your cover sheet
 Decisions on what information should go into a cover sheet will vary from one statistical release to the next.
 It is best practice to include the following information (if applicable to your data):
-* The title of the spreadsheet which should give a brief description on what the data tables are about, the time period covered and the geographical region the data tables refer to.
+* The title of the spreadsheet - this should briefly describe the data, the time period covered and the geographical region the data tables refer to.
 * A brief summary of what the data tables are about.
 * The name of the statistical release the data relates to with a hyperlink to that release.
-* The source for the data - if you have a complex spreadsheet with many different tables and sources you can put source information on each individual worksheet (above the table) or have it as a column in your table of contents.
+* The source for the data - if you have a complex spreadsheet with many different tables and sources you can put source information on each individual worksheet (above the table) or have it in a column in your table of contents.
 * The date the spreadsheet was published.
 * The date the next update to the spreadsheet will be published.
 * Information on whether data are provisional or revised.